Domain takedowns guide

 Requesting Takedowns

-Section titled “Requesting Takedowns”Domain Takedowns help security teams and brand protection analysts request removal of malicious domains that impersonate their brand, distribute malware, or engage in phishing campaigns.
-This feature streamlines the takedown process by compiling evidence, tracking progress, and coordinating with hosting providers and registrars.
+Section titled “Requesting Takedowns”Domain Takedowns help security teams and brand protection analysts request removal of malicious domains that impersonate a brand, distribute malware, or run phishing campaigns.
+The workflow compiles evidence, tracks progress, and coordinates with hosting providers and registrars.

-Section titled “What you can do”- Submit takedown requests: Request removal of malicious domains directly from lookup results
+Section titled “What the feature supports”- Submit takedown requests: Request removal of malicious domains directly from lookup results

 - Track progress: Monitor takedown status through a five-stage workflow from submission to completion